Grabbing some store bought pizza dough and creating a garlicky tomato sauce is the secret on how to make a great Margherita pizza.

 - 1/4 cup olive oil

 - 1/8 tsp black pepper

-If you like this pizza recipe using store bought pizza dough we would really appreciate it if you would share it on Instagram or Facebook using #sipandfeast.
+If you like this margherita pizza with store bought pizza dough we would really appreciate it if you would share it on Instagram or Facebook using #sipandfeast.

 It will Let us know how you did and to show others as well.
 Thanks!